US Power Generation Opportunities Abound Despite Flat Growth Market

 "So, I think we will continue to see some trending toward closing of coal and nuclear plants, with probably another 25 gigawatts or so until the end of the 2022-2023 time frame on the coal side, and another 5 gigawatts on the nuclear side," he said.

-Even so, the aging nuclear fleet will require modernizations and life extensions, he said, with large investments expected in Canada.
+Even so, the aging nuclear power generation will require modernizations and life extensions, he said, with large investments expected in Canada.
 On top of that, modernization of the hydroelectric power infrastructure is likely in the U.S, as well as upgrades of some nuclear and natural gas-fired plants.

 Another area of promise involves Industrial Energy Producers (IEPs), which includes power generators at refineries, chemical plants and pulp and paper mills, as well as other facilities, Burt said, adding, "We are going to see more of this taking place.
 I think it is going to be a good market for some of the smaller gas turbines."

-For more information and updates, please subscribe to the IIR blog.
+For more information on u.s power generation, please subscribe to the IIR blog.